jamesmorrisstudios/Randomly-RemindMe/README.md

 Do you have trouble drinking enough water during the day?
 Maybe you want a reminder to step away from the computer for a bit.
 This app will let you set any number of custom reminders that will remind you throughout the day for just that and a whole lot more.
 If you only want the reminders on week days then select only those days.

-Custom each reminder independently with these options
+Customize each reminder independently with these options

 • Notification text

 • Notification tone

 • Vibrate or not

 • Start and end times in the day

 • How many notifications during the day

 • What days of the week to run

 • How to distribute the reminders (Evenly all the way to fully random)

 Additional features are on the way